-- Create internal working group and designate the Deputy Treasurer/Tax Collector to serve as the executive lead for the Asset Management Committee and the Asset Management Co-ordinator will serve as the main day-to-day point person for all asset management matters - Create a "County-Wide Asset Management Committee" to facilitate key discussions on asset management practices and policies to maintain consistency amongst member municipalities. - A key function of the County-Wide Asset Management Committee will also be to coordinate infrastructure planning with other ongoing County projects or neighbouring communities if the Municipality deems it necessary and there are benefits to residents. - The County-Wide Asset Management committee may assign one of the Perth County municipalities as an executive lead to co-ordinate meetings and take minutes.
-The executive lead can rotate on an annual basis. - The Asset Management Co-ordinator will update the asset registry (city-wide software database) on an annual basis.
+- Create an Asset Management Committee and designate the Treasurer to serve as the executive lead for the Asset Management Committee and the Asset Management Coordinator will serve as the main day-to-day point person for all asset management matters - The Asset Management Co-ordinator will update the asset registry (city-wide software database) on an annual basis.
 The registry should include: ID, location, value, estimated service life, year of acquisition, and replacement costs.